JuliaDynamics/DynamicalBilliards.jl/docs/src/basic/high_level.md

 In general, the workflow of `DynamicalBilliards` follows these simple steps:
 1. Create a billiard.
-2. Create a particle inside that billiard.
+2. Create particles inside that billiard.
 3. Get the output you want by using one of the high level functions.

 Adding more complexity in your billiard does not add complexity in your code.
 For example, to implement a ray-splitting billiard